Reldean-Williams/Computational-Methods-Py1/README.md

 ---
 ## Credits

-This code was developed for purely academic purposes by Reldean Williams (github profile name - Reldean-Williams).
+This code was developed for purely academic purposes by Reldean Williams (github profile - https://github.com/Reldean-Williams/Computational-Methods-Py1).

 ## Resources: